attiss/ibm-techxchange-2023-3670/README.md

 <details>
 <summary>3</summary>
 Not exactly.
-Fetch the kubeconfig using the <code>ibmcloud oc cluster config --cluster public-services-XX --admin</code> command and then list the nodes with the <code>oc get nodes</code> command.
+Fetch the Kubernetes configuration files using the <code>ibmcloud oc cluster config --cluster public-services-XX --admin</code> command and then list the nodes with the <code>oc get nodes</code> command.
 </details>
 <details>
 <summary>1</summary>